Ottawa to argue appeal of tribunal order to compensate First Nations children

 The government has said it planned to appeal the damage award because the timing of the election campaign made it impossible to organize compensation by a Dec.
 10 deadline.

-On Monday, Justice Department lawyers will ask the Federal Court for a stay of execution of the tribunal's order during the first of two days of hearings set aside for the case.
+Justice Department lawyers will ask the Federal Court for a stay of execution of the tribunal's order later this morning during the first of two days of hearings set aside for the case.

+The tribunal's ruling came shortly before the start of the federal election campaign and has bolstered criticism of Prime Minister Justin Trudeau's commitment to reconciliation.

+Trudeau has said he agrees with many of the tribunal's findings, but that more time is needed for consultation than the tribunal's Dec.
+10 deadline allows.

 Commented